w-he/lunacy/README.md

 ### Dashing
 While *holding* any combination of *wasd*, press *space* to *dash*.
+You can only dash _twice_ in the air.
+Landing on a star will refresh this number.

 Note: Although pressing *wasd* and *space* at *the same time* could work results may vary.